Tharushni-18/code-documentation-generator-with-QR-code-security-and-voice-output/README.md

  🔐 Security Feature

 The system uses a simple hashing method to generate a digital signature for the documentation data, ensuring data integrity and authenticity.

+ADVANTAGES

+* Reduces manual effort required for writing program documentation..
+* Automatically generates documentation quickly and efficiently.
+* QR code enables easy sharing and quick access to documentation.
+* Voice output makes the system interactive and user-friendly.
+*  Simple interface that is easy to use for students and developers.

+  DISADVANTAGES

+*	The system supports only basic code analysis and documentation generation.
+*	It works only with supported programming code formats.
+*	QR code can store only limited amount of data..
+*	Internet browser compatibility may affect some features like voice output.
+*	The system does not store documentation in a database and Voice output depends on system audio and browser support.

  🎯 Conclusion